First year of the Bachelor in Theology

 It is also possible to take modules from other disciplines and / or and in a different language (one course per year may be taken in a foreign language for which the student will be required to have a passive knowledge of the language in question).

-The BA in Theology is recognised by the French state and gives access to the MA in Theology.
+The Bachelor in Theology gives access to the Master in Theology.